ToolboxGenomics/tbg-docs/README.md

 ### Receiving Event Updates from Toolbox Genomics

+The list of events can be found [here](https://github.com/ToolboxGenomics/tbg-docs/blob/update-docs/events.md).
 To receive event notifications from the Toolbox Genomics API, there are 2 options:

 1. Polling - To check for new events periodically, the Event List API endpoint can be used with a timestamp filter so that only specific events can be retrieved based on the date/time specified.
 For example, to retrieve the events for October 1, 2019 12am UTC onwards, the following API request can be performed: